List of Bleach characters: Soul Reapers

 Soul Reapers are the protectors of souls, granting them access to Soul Society and keeping them safe from hollows.
 Many of the protagonists introduced in the series are Soul Reapers, either in profession, origin, or abilities.
 Each Soul Reaper possesses a zanpakutō, a sword that doubles as both a weapon and a physical manifestation of the owner's soul.
 Each zanpakutō has its own personality, which is at times at odds with its owner's.
 Though Soul Reapers make up the bulk of the characters from Soul Society that have been introduced in the series, a far greater number of souls occupy its outskirts.

-Byakuya Kuchiki

-Byakuya Kuchiki (朽木 白哉, Kuchiki Byakuya) is Rukia's older brother.
-He is a captain of Squad Six, with the purpose of capturing his sister and executing her in Soul Society, but he and his lieutenant Renji Abarai are forced to face the replacement shinigami Ichigo Kurosaki, before taking her away.
-Byakuya is a representative of Clan Kuchiki and proved to be a fair aristocrat who does not get carried away by emotions, as he did not care about the execution of his own sister, even confronting Renji and Ichigo for trying to save her.
-But currently they have returned as allies, even though Byakuya is reluctant because of his enmity with Ichigo.

 Urahara Shop

 The Urahara Shop (浦原商店, Urahara Shōten) is a convenience store that predominantly deals in snacks and small household goods.
 It also caters to a more select crowd of spiritually aware beings, providing them with merchandise it has acquired from Soul Society.
 Three of its regulars (owner Kisuke Urahara, Yoruichi Shihōin, and Tessai Tsukabishi) are former high-ranking Soul Reapers that are now fugitives of Soul Society.